karynalysenko/proj/README.md

 ## Contribution
 Feel free to contribute to this project.
-After forking and cloning, you may:
+After forking and cloning, you may add this repository as upstream (by SSH):

 ```
-git remote add upstream <original-repo-url>
+git remote add upstream git@github.com:karynalysenko/proj.git
 ```

 And create a new branch.
 This way, whenever you push your changes, you may create a merge request to the source code, which is the present repository.